 What are schedule H1 drugs?

-schedule h1 drugs are the drugs that come under a rule.
-The rule says a pharmacist or druggist cannot sell such drugs without prescription of register medical practitioner (DOCTOR).
+Schedule h1 drugs are the drugs that come under a rule.
+The rule says a pharmacist or druggist cannot sell such drugs without a prescription of a registered medical practitioner (DOCTOR).

-but due to lack of consumption of antibiotics, microorganisms increase their resistance to a particular so that’s why even on the intake of antibiotics later it does not work at all.
+But due to the lack of consumption of antibiotics, microorganisms increase their resistance to a particular so that’s why even on the intake of antibiotics later it does not work at all.

 TB DRUGS having a certain period of consumption or you can say a course.